magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-29148-patch-arraybackend-does-not-assign-default-value-on-save.md

 labels: 2.3.0,2.3.1,2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.4.0,2.4.0-p1,2.4.1,QPT 1.0.7,QPT patches,Magento Commerce,Magento Commerce Cloud,attribute,products,support tools
 ---

 The MDVA-29148 patch solves the issue where `\Magento\Eav\Model\Entity\Attribute\Backend\ArrayBackend` does not assign the default value on save.
-This patch is available when the [Quality Patches Tool (QPT) tool](https://support.magento.com/hc/en-us/articles/360047139492) v.1.0.7 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) v.1.0.7 is installed.
 Please note that the issue is scheduled to be fixed in Magento version 2.4.2.

 ## Affected products and versions